- Mandatory attendance for the orientation sessions that are scheduled during orientation week at the law school.

 Commitment – Each extern selected to participate in this program was chosen after careful deliberation.
 Each extern is expected to be committed to complete participation in the program.
 If an extern is not willing to give 100 percent effort to the program, then the extern should withdraw from the program.

 Rules and protocol – The rules, policies, and protocols of the courts, legislative offices, and agencies where students are serving as externs are strictly enforced.
 Students should abide by all rules and be at all times respectful of the longstanding protocols of their placement sites.

 Outside employment – To avoid any conflicts of interest, judicial externs are prohibited during the term of their externship from engaging in outside employment in the legal profession (whether paid or unpaid).
 This prohibition does not apply to legislative externs.
-However, legislative externs who work in the legal profession during their externship must obtain a letter from their employer stating that the employer does not object to the student’s participation in the externship program and that the employer understands that the student cannot advocate as a representative of the employer while the student is serving as an extern.
+However, legislative externs who work in the legal profession during their externship must obtain a letter from their employer stating that the employer does not object to the student’s participation in the externship course and that the employer understands that the student cannot advocate as a representative of the employer while the student is serving as an extern.